 What We’re Into

 While you’re here at Wake Forest Law, you can be sure you will experience something you never thought you would.
-Curious what that might be?
-Below are some highlights of the things we do.
+Following are some highlights of the things we do.

 Wake Forest Law has more than 30 student organizations that give you a variety of ways to get involved.
 Whether you’re interested in politics, legal subject areas, community service or just want to have some fun, there is a group for you.